otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/README.md

 Here is an example of creating an `Institution` as a `STUDENT` user.
 You should get a `403 Forbidden` status code because the `STUDENT` user does not have the required role to create an `Institution`.

 <ADD IMAGE HERE>

 ---

+### Limitations

+The current approach uses a `Role` enum on the `User` model.
+This works for basic scenarios but has limitations:

+- **Tightly coupled user types and roles** - User types are directly tied to roles, making it difficult to manage complex or nuanced permissions (e.g., a student who is also a teaching assistant).
+- **No support for type-specific data** - Difficult to add user-type specific attributes such as department information for lecturers or enrollment data for students.
+- **Poor scalability** - Hard to extend when different user types require different fields and relationships.
+- **Mixed concerns** - Authentication/authorization logic is mixed with user identity, leading to maintenance challenges as the system grows.

+See the advanced auth code example for a more flexible approach using separate `User`, `Role` and `Permission` models.

+---